 If I use LiveCut to create clips from a private broadcast, will the clips also be private?

 No, clips created from LiveCut will be only be publicly viewable once Tweeted.

-Can I monetize my broadcasts or clips created from broadcasts using LiveCut?
+Can I monetize clips created from broadcasts using LiveCut?

-Yes, you can monetize both broadcasts and clips as long as your account has either the In-stream video ads or In-stream video sponsorships monetization programs enabled.
+Yes, you can monetize clips as long as your account has either the Amplify Pre-roll or Amplify Sponsorships monetization programs enabled.
 For more information about these programs, reach out to your Twitter account manager.